Visual storytelling rooted in the mythology, landscape, and slow fashion of the Celtic and Norse North Atlantic world.

 Read More →

-Celtic Seasons · Isle of Man
+Portraits · Isle of Man

 Fine art photographer and Photographer in Residence for Visit Isle of Man 2025–26.
 My work lives at the intersection of mythology, landscape, and the feminine seasonal cycle.